melezhik/sparrow/README.md

 # SWAT PLUGINS

-Swat plugins are distributable swat test suites installed from github git repositories.
+Swat plugins are distributed swat test suites installed from remote git repositories.

 By default sparrow does not install any plugins, but one could easily install ones using sparrow plugin list.